 Co-Founder and Executive Director

-More recently, Amanda spent a semester in Santiago, Chile, studying sociology and hispanic literatures at the Universidad de Chile and she conducted research at Chile's Museo de la Memoria y los Derechos Humanos on how the structures of violence, terror and repression which were a part of Operación Cóndor functioned in Chile and influenced Chileans' experiences with Cóndor.
-Additionally, while Amanda was an intern at Museo de la Memoria y los Derechos Humanos, she conducted ethnographic research which focused on how individuals who study human rights in Chile and individuals who work for Museo de la Memoria, who are involved in human rights advocacy, perceive their roles in the present battles for Chile's historic memory of its recent traumatic past.
+While Amanda was a student at Rhodes, she became more politically and socially engaged and she discovered her passions for doing human rights advocacy and research.
+While a student at Rhodes Amanda conducted in-depth ethnographic research at El Centro Cultural Latino de Memphis, (The Latino Cultural Center) and Danza Azteca Quetzalcoatl de Memphis, an Aztec dance group based in Memphis.
+During the spring of 2015, Amanda spent a semester in Santiago, Chile, studying sociology and hispanic literatures at the Universidad de Chile, interned and conducted research at Chile's Museo de la Memoria y los Derechos Humanos on Operation Condor in Chile.
+Additionally, while interning at Museo de la Memoria y los Derechos Humanos, she conducted ethnographic research which focused on how individuals who do human rights advocacy and research in Chile, specifically how individuals who work for Museo de la Memoria, perceive their roles in Chile's present battles for control of its historic memory of its recent traumatic past.

-Amanda leads The Testimony Project, she coordinates and manages all of our D.C. operations including all of our marketing, publicity and outreach.
-Additionally, she manages the website for the project and all of our social media accounts.
-She is directing and producing our feature length documentary film, "The Testimony Project".
+Amanda leads The Testimony Project, and manages all of our day-to-day and D.C. operations including all of our marketing, publicity, communications and outreach, as well as our website and all of our social media accounts.
+She is writing, directing and producing our feature length documentary film, The Testimony Project.
 You can find Amanda on Twitter at: https://twitter.com/la_monstruita and Instagram at https://www.instagram.com/lamonstruita/.